moonpig-spike/juice-shop-code-ql/SOLUTIONS.md

 # Solutions

-Did you write a guide specifically on hacking OWASP Juice Shop or record a hacking session of your own?
+Did you write a new for ayodaniel guide specifically on hacking OWASP Juice Shop or record a hacking session of your own?
 Add it to this file and open a PR!
 The same goes for any scripts or automated tools you made for making Juice Shop easier to hack!

 > :godmode: **Everything** mentioned on this specific page is considered